Choice

 The timeout only runs when it has a positive duration and a timeout target.

-If Store Selection In Variable is set, the selected option ID is written into that string variable.
-This is useful when a later condition needs to know what the player chose.
+If Store Selection In Variable is set, the selected option ID is written into that Text variable.
+See Variables & Text for how stored option IDs work with later conditions.

 |---|---|